Roasted Tomato Linguine Puttanesca

 This post may contain affiliate links.
 Please read our affiliate disclosure.

-Linguine puttanesca is one of my favorite pasta dishes, irresistible with its medley of olives, capers, and anchovies clinging to slippery threads of linguine.
+Puttanesca is one of my favorite pasta dishes, irresistible with its medley of olives, capers, and anchovies clinging to slippery strands of linguine.
 Its rousing flavors are enough to keep the fork twirling, but the inclusion of smoky roasted tomatoes and a crunchy breadcrumb topping make it a contender for one of my desert island foods.
 I’m also looking at you, Italian sausage and peppers.

-Although puttanesca is traditionally made with marinara sauce, I love it equally with roasted cherry tomatoes.
-Sure, you lose the sauce, but I like the difference roasted tomatoes lend, and it allows the other flavors to flex their pungency a little more.
-The overall result feels a little lighter, too, although that makes reaching for seconds more likely.
-But who am I kidding?
-I rarely eat pasta without reaching for seconds.
-In fact, I’m often thinking about seconds while eating my firsts.
+Although pasta alla puttanesca is traditionally made with tomato sauce, it’s equally delicious with roasted cherry tomatoes.
+Sure, you lose the sauce, but the simplicity of the roasted tomatoes allows the other flavors to flex their pungency a little more.

-Anyhoo, if you’ve been peeking around this blog for a while, you might have noticed I’m a big fan of toasted panko breadcrumbs.
+Anyhow, if you’ve been peeking around this blog for a while, you might have noticed I’m a big fan of toasted panko breadcrumbs.
 They’re an excellent substitute for when Parmesan isn’t recommended or even when it is.
-Not surprisingly, I think these breadcrumbs are a wonderful addition here with their garlicky crunch.
+Not surprisingly, these breadcrumbs are a wonderful addition here thanks to their garlicky crunch.

 Ingredients You’ll Need